Ajedi32/echovr_api_docs/README.md

 `possession[0]` is the team in possession and `possession[1]` is the player in that team.

 #### `last_throw`
-Info about the last throw made in game.
+Info about the last throw made in game by the client user.

 #### `last_throw.arm_speed`
 Speed of the arm during the last throw.